 As I’ve mentioned, I’ve used blogs to promote many things over the years.
 I used to run a paid add-in for Outlook as a side project many moons ago.
 My main marketing strategy was to use blog posts to get new add-in installs.
 Both for the free version and the paid plans.
 I did this by creating articles on a regular basis to engage people and drive traffic to the add-in website.

 Here are the 4 metrics I looked at when reviewing Google Search Console insights.
 As long as the numbers were going in the right direction.
 For the first few months at least, I was happy.

 Impressions relate to how many people see a post from your blog in their search results.
 Regardless of whether they interacted with the post, or scrolled past it.

 This insight is an interesting one for me.
 You can see how your content is performing by reviewing this stat.

-Google has changed how their ‘algorithm’ works over the years.
+Google has changed how its ‘algorithm’ works over the years.
 They seem to reward you for making long-form, informative, and engaging content.
-The more people that link back a single post or website the better.
+The more people that link back to a single post or website the better.
 Google will ‘reward’ you by displaying posts to more and more people.